-The overall acceptability of personal sensing to research participants and patients is likely a function of both the perceived costs and benefits for those individuals [85–87].

-However, we focused on measuring only perceived costs (e.g., privacy, burden) associated with personal sensing because the benefits to participants from the sensed data collected in this research study were minimal.
-Participants were provided with modest financial incentives to complete the EMAs ($25/month) and to provide access to the 2 passively sensed raw data streams ($10/month for geolocation and $15/month for cellular communication logs with text message content).
-These sensed data streams were not used to provide any clinical benefit to participants’ recovery in our study although they hold high promise for use in machine learning algorithms that could predict lapses and/or deliver or tailor interventions to individual participants needs and recent experience.
+The overall acceptability of personal sensing to research participants and patients is likely a function of both the perceived costs and benefits for these individuals [85-87].
+However, we focused on measuring only perceived costs (eg, privacy and burden) associated with personal sensing because the benefits to participants from the sensed data collected in this research study were minimal.
+Participants were provided with modest financial incentives to complete the EMAs (US $25/month) and to provide access to the 2 passively sensed raw data streams (US $10/month for geolocation and US $15/month for cellular communication logs with SMS text message content).
+These sensed data streams were not used to provide any clinical benefit to participants’ recovery in our study, although they hold great promise for use in machine learning algorithms that could predict lapses and/or deliver or tailor interventions to individual participants’ needs and recent experiences.

-Monetary incentives are commonly used in research to provide a more favorable cost/benefit ratio surrounding specific methods or overall participation.
-Such monetary incentives are commonplace and recommended when using active personal sensing methods like EMA [88].
-However, the incentives to provide access to passively sensed geolocation and cellular communications in our study may have contributed to the acceptance of these methods and the success we had collecting those sensitive data from participants.
+Monetary incentives are commonly used in research to provide a more favorable cost-benefit ratio surrounding specific methods or overall participation.
+Such monetary incentives are commonplace and recommended when using active personal sensing methods such as EMA [88].
+However, the incentives to provide access to passively sensed geolocation and cellular communication in our study may have contributed to the acceptance of these methods and the success we had collecting these sensitive data from participants.
 This may be particularly true given the relatively low socioeconomic status of many of our participants.
-For example, the median personal income for our participants was $34,233, with 12.3% (19/154) of individuals reporting current unemployment and 25.3% (39/154) reporting an annual income below the 2022 federal poverty level.
+For example, the median personal income for our participants was US $34,233, with 12.3% (19/154) of individuals reporting current unemployment and 25.3% (39/154) reporting an annual income below the 2022 federal poverty level.

 Monetary incentives to increase the acceptability of personal sensing do not need to be limited to research settings.
-Incentives can also be used as part of treatment or continuing care in clinical settings.
-For example, the use of monetary incentives or equivalents (e.g., prizes) as part of a contingency management program is well established to support abstinence from alcohol or other drugs and/or adherence to treatments or other healthy behaviors [89–91].
+Incentives can also be used as a part of treatment or continuing care in clinical settings.
+For example, the use of monetary incentives or equivalents (eg, prizes) as part of a contingency management program is well established to support abstinence from alcohol or other drugs and/or adherence to treatments or other healthy behaviors [89-91].
 If personal sensing proved useful for the treatment or ongoing support of patients’ recovery, similar incentives could be established to encourage patients to provide these sensed data.

 Incentives may be less necessary in clinical settings when more direct clinical benefits from personal sensing are available.
 For example, research has suggested that privacy concerns associated with personal sensing may be reduced if participants perceive that they will benefit from the sensed data [6,51,87].
-There was some evidence for this perspective in the free response comments from our participants as well.
+There was some evidence for this perspective in the free-response comments from our study participants as well.